kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 If there is more than one callstack, the first line shows the set of possible values for all callstacks.

+## AST {#eva-ast}

+The AST component contains some information which is relevant for Eva analyses displayed in the *gutter*, the left-hand side of the AST component.
+The gutter can display two kinds of information:
+- the leftmost part may contain *status bullets* (colored circles) related to properties; e.g. yellow bullets indicating that Eva was not able to prove a property;
+- the rightmost part (narrow rectangle) changes color according to reachability and non-termination.
+The latter is specially useful to identify cases of non-termination in the
+analysis:
+- a gray rectangle indicates an *unreachable statement*.
+The code is grayed out and displayed in italics;
+- a red rectangle indicates *non-termination* for the current statement: either function calls that never return, or statements leading to no semantically valid states (e.g. due to an undefined behavior).
+Some non-termination cases are immediately visible in the GUI, while others (e.g. inside partially-reachable loop statements) are easier to see via the **Nonterm** plug-in, whose warnings are visible in the **Messages** component.
+You can also look for *priority* properties in the **Properties** component: they indicate that some contexts lead to *Invalid* statuses, which can cause non-termination.

 ## Studia {#eva-studia}

 To find all statements that may have read or written an lvalue: